-- Sales process - Were you part of the software selection committee?What drove your company to invest in the solution? - □ Why did you choose this solution over the others? - Did you have to acquire additional solutions, services, and/or training after the initial purchase? - Did you have to justify the purchase to stakeholders?
-If so, how did you build a financial case? - Implementation process - □ Did the vendor provide implementation services or was it handled by a third party? - □ Was the implementation a fixed price or was it billed according to time and material? - □ What were the resource and time investments needed to implement the solution? - □ How did the software vendor handle any hiccups or surprises that occurred along the way? - □ Did you use any of the vendor's training courses or materials as part of the implementation?
-If so, how would you rate these offerings? - □ Did the implementation live up to expectations set in the sales process? - Solution capabilities - □ How often do you personally use the solution?
-Have you used similar systems in the past? - □ What do you like most about the solution? - Describe user adoption at your company. - □ How does the system's security model support your needs? - □ Do you feel confident the system will easily scale with your business as it evolves? - Customer education and support - □ What has been your experience with the vendor's handling of software issues, questions, or concerns? - □ How are upgrades performed?
-What IT resources (if any) are needed? - □ What level of communication do you have with the vendor regarding software enhancements or upcoming releases? - Do you have access to training materials or educational resources (best practices, tech sessions,
+Were you part of the software selection committee?
+What drove your company to invest in the solution?
+Why did you choose this solution over the others?
+Did you have to acquire additional solutions, services, and/or training after the initial purchase?
+Did you have to justify the purchase to stakeholders?
+If so, how did you build a financial case?
+Did the vendor provide implementation services or was it handled by a third party?
+Was the implementation a fixed price or was it billed according to time and material?
+What were the resource and time investments needed to implement the solution?
+How did the software vendor handle any hiccups or surprises that occurred along the way?
+How often do you personally use the solution?
+Have you used similar systems in the past?
+What do you like most about the solution?
+Describe user adoption at your company.
+How does the system's security model support your needs?
+Do you feel confident the system will easily scale with your business as it evolves? what has been your experience with the vendor's handling of software issues, questions, or concerns?
+How are upgrades performed?
+What IT resources (if any) are needed?
+What level of communication do you have with the vendor regarding software enhancements or upcoming releases?